Considering your home renovations

 Renovating can be costly and inconvenient, but can also increase the value and enjoyment of your home.

-Before you launch into renovations, take time to consider whether the expense and disruption are justified.
+Before you launch into renovations, take time to consider whether the expense and disruption is justified.

 There are two main reasons people renovate, to add to the comfort, use and value of the home or to tidy it up to sell.